 Green Line Cafe

 We were first introduced to Green Line Café at its original location at 43rd and Baltimore.
-Though all of its five locations are lovely, the charm of the original by Clark Park makes it clear why people love Green Line so much and why it’s known as “West Philly’s Living Room.”
+Though all of its five locations are worth visiting, the charm of the original by Clark Park makes it clear why people love Green Line so much and why it’s known as “West Philly’s Living Room.”

 Green Line’s organic fair trade coffee is roasted with zero emissions in West Philly, a commitment to sustainability that’s at the heart of the company.
 Their wide selection of coffee and espresso drinks is available with homemade muffins, cookies, breakfast sandwiches, and more.
 They also have a good range of vegan options.
 Locations: 43rd & Baltimore; 4th & Gaskill; 17th & Arch; 37th & Lancaster; 45th & Locust